 The Postgres database normally only listens to a local port inside the appliance.
 For the migration, we need to make the database accessible from the outside network.

-edit iDNA compose file to open the postgres port to the outside world # note: you can also use nano instead of vim if you are unfamiliar with vi vim /opt/panagenda/appdata/ifa/docker-compose.yml apply docker-compose changes ifa start check if listening properly netstat -tlpn
+'''

+open postgres port to the outside world

+vim /opt/panagenda/appdata/ifa/docker-compose.yml

+'''